Flower of the Hour

 With some enchantment, I eyed a gorgeous gilded elephant ornament for the garden.
 At $275, Mr. Pachyderm can reside with pride in this huge nursery.
 There was a white elephant as well, but the gold one is spectacular!

-This business had been family-owned for decades, but, in 2019, the proprietors leased the vast acreage to a small corporation in northern California.
+This business had been family-owned for decades, but, in 2019, the proprietors leased the vast acreage to a small corporation in this part of California.
 Thus far, this duo-private enterprise has thrived.
-The founders of this plant-haven were fortunate to have buddied-up with a bigger-business when they did, although the locals bemoaned the intrusion of a corporate entity upon a small-business.
+The founders of this plant-haven were fortunate to have buddied-up with a bigger-business when they did, although the locals, who don’t like change of any kind, they bemoaned the intrusion of a corporate entity upon a small-business.

-Every size and type of an enterprise has its plusses and its minuses.
+Every size and type of an enterprise has its plusses and its minuses in this land of opportunity.
 This family enterprise, in my experienced opinion, possessed more minuses than plusses.
-I, and some friends, have experienced some insulting, even injurious, business and personal dealings with the original owners.
-It took the promising prospects of this newbie company called Green Acres to lure me back to this particular nursery.
+I, and some friends, have experienced insulting, even injurious, business and personal dealings with the original owners.
+It took the promising prospects of this newbie company called Green Acres to lure me back to this Sierra Nevada foothills nursery.
 The site has been modernized, refurbished, expanded, and so wonderfully improved that those sour notes of the past are well in the past.

 The beauty of a garden can perform those miracles of the heart.
 The lushness and vibrant colors of a plant nursery can work as a soothing balm for people who need a few rays of sunshine in their lives.
 It’s not often that I encounter the complete radiance of people in a public setting.
 Too often, a curmudgeon or whiner spoils the fun for everyone.